 A large variety of investment options and account types

 While you can’t trade cryptocurrency, Fidelity has a wider variety of investment options than Robinhood offers.
-Fidelity also shines by offering several account types, including traditional brokerage accounts, cash management accounts, various kinds of IRAs, self-employed retirement plans, and even 401(k)s for small businesses.
+Fidelity also shines by offering several account types, including traditional brokerage accounts, cash management accounts, and even 401(k)s for small businesses.